BlankCanvasStudio/jiujitsu/README.md

 ## NEXT

 Runs the next line of the bash file which you previously loaded.
 Using the -e flag WILL RUN THE COMMAND ON THE HOST SYSTEM WITHOUT PROTECTION (it will replace it as much as possble).
+Using the -i flag will allow the user call 'inch' (see below) to step through the command in detail.

 <br/>

 ## UNDO

-This completely undoes the effects of the previous command.
-This also makes it so running 'next' again will rerun the command.
+Reversts the interpreter to the last saved state (either user defined to at the end of the most recent run or next command).
+This destroys the current environment state so you must re-run the commands to get back to that point.

 <br/>